Hi

 Taking the time to answer each question truthfully will also increase your chances of qualifying for the survey and earning a cash reward.

-honestly, to avoid getting disqualified!
+Honestly, to avoid getting disqualified!

 When participating in paid surveys, there are several instances where you may be disqualified based on specific criteria.